SyedNasir9/personal-finance-dashboard/README.md

 🧩 Monitoring Setup
 Prometheus scrapes metrics from Node Exporter and visualizes system stats.

-🚦 Health Check
-A basic health-check.sh script pings the app endpoint and reports availability.
-Can be scheduled via cron or integrated with monitoring tools.

 🌍 Deployment
 Deployed on AWS EC2 with auto-start using pm2 or Docker.